AfterWorkTea/mparser/README.md

 The MParser is short for Mini (XML) Parser.
 It is based on one fundamental observation.
 Most IT people don't know nor take advantage of the full XML grammar.
-In consequence a significant reduction of XML grammar (from 89 to 25 rules) allows to parse most XMLs and makes it much more intuitive.
-For example the MParser works with the Jenkins */api/xml files.
+In consequence a significant reduction of XML grammar (from 89 to 25 rules) makes it much more intuitive, improves performance and allows to parse most XMLs.
+For example the MParser works with Jenkins */api/xml files.

 ## MParser characteristic